OnroerendErfgoed/uriregistry/docs/source/development.rst

     urireferencer.registry_url = http://localhost:6543

 Of course, you also need to write this referencer.
-To do this, create an object that extends the :class:`pyramid_urireferencer.referencer.Referencer` and implement the :meth:`~pyramid_urireferencer.referencer.Referencer.references` method.
+To do this, create an object that implements the abstract :class:`pyramid_urireferencer.referencer.AbstractReferencer`.
+Depending on your needs it might be easier to extend the :class:`pyramid_urireferencer.referencer.Referencer` since this class already has a :meth:`~pyramid_urireferencer.referencer.AbstractReferencer.is_referenced` method and only requires you to implement the :meth:`~pyramid_urireferencer.referencer.AbstractReferencer.references` method.

 .. code-block:: python